haven1network/validator/Readme.md

 ### Spin up the Node

-1. Once validation is complete, execute `docker-compose up` to start the container.
+Once the validation is complete perform the following actions.
+    ```bash
+    cd validator
+    docker-compose up
+    ```

 ### Test Node is Validating